Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Asymmetry and the geometry of the quantum set of correlations

-is also a maximizer of $I$.
-Since $\Q$ is convex and $I$ is linear in $\vecP$, only those correlations $\vecP$ lying on the boundary of $\Q$ can be a maximizer of $I$ in $\Q$.
-In other words, the set of correlations defined by \cref{eq:symmetriccombination} forms a one-dimensional flat region of the quantum boundary, thus concluding the proof. \end{proof} An important consequence of Proposition~\ref{Prop:AsymPImpliesFlatness} is the following Corollary. \begin{corollary} A symmetric Bell inequality $I$ admitting an asymmetric maximizer cannot be used to self-test any reference quantum strategy $\Qstr$ based on the observed maximal violation of $I$ alone. \end{corollary} \begin{proof} Self-testing~\cite{Supic19} of a reference strategy $\Qstr$ based on an observed Bell value refers to the possibility of deducing from this observation that the underlying strategy, modulo irrelevant local degrees of freedom, must be $\Qstr$.
+\end{proof} An important consequence of Proposition~\ref{Prop:AsymPImpliesFlatness} is the following Corollary. \begin{corollary} A symmetric Bell inequality $I$ admitting an asymmetric maximizer cannot be used to self-test any reference quantum strategy $\Qstr$ based on the observed maximal violation of $I$ alone. \end{corollary} \begin{proof} Self-testing~\cite{Supic19} of a reference strategy $\Qstr$ based on an observed Bell value refers to the possibility of deducing from this observation that the underlying strategy, modulo irrelevant local degrees of freedom, must be $\Qstr$.
 A necessary condition for this possibility is that there is only a unique quantum correlation leading to this Bell value.
 By assumption, the symmetric inequality $I$ admits an asymmetric maximizer, thus it follows from Proposition~\ref{Prop:AsymPImpliesFlatness} that its maximizer is not unique, thus rendering it impossible to perform self-testing from the maximal violation of $I$ alone. \end{proof}

 Notice, however, that the above Corollary does not preclude the possibility of self-testing the underlying state (but not the measurements) from the observed Bell value, like the examples discussed in~\cite{Jeba:PRR:2019,Kaniewski:PRR:2020,Gigena:PRA:2022}.
-Also noteworthy is that flat regions of the quantum boundary have been extensively discussed in~\cite{Goh2018}.
+Also noteworthy is that flat regions of the quantum boundary have been extensively discussed in~\cite{Goh2018} (see also~\cite{Barizien2024}).
 However, most of the examples presented therein concern flat regions that are described by a trivial Bell inequality, i.e., one that is not violated by quantum theory.
 In contrast, the flat region corresponding to $I_S(\alpha)$ of \cref{eq:I_S}, as with that for the inequalities listed in~\cref{tbl: asymmetric strategy}, does not intersect with the Bell polytope.